OneSignal/OneSignal-WordPress-Plugin/readme.txt

 === OneSignal - Free Web Push Notifications ===
 Contributors: OneSignal
 Donate link: https://onesignal.com
-Tags: chrome, push, push notifications, safari, chrome push, safari push, notifications, web push, notification, notify, mavericks, firefox push, android, android push, android notifications, mobile notifications, mobile, desktop notifications, gcm, push messages, onesignal
+Tags: chrome, safari, push, push notifications, safari, chrome push, safari push, notifications, web push, notification, notify, mavericks, firefox push, android, android push, android notifications, mobile notifications, mobile, desktop notifications, gcm, push messages, onesignal
 Requires at least: 3.8
-Tested up to: 4.3
+Tested up to: 4.3.1
-Stable tag: 1.0.8
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase engagement and drive more repeat traffic to your WordPress site with desktop push notifications.
-Now supporting the Google Chrome browser.
+Now supporting the Google Chrome Safari browsers.

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and sites, trusted by over 5000 developers and marketers including some of the largest brands and websites in the world.
+[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and sites, trusted by over 6000 developers and marketers including some of the largest brands and websites in the world.

 After just a few seconds of set-up, your visitors will be able to opt-in to receive desktop push notifications when you publish a new post.
 OneSignal makes use of a brand new Google Chrome feature to send desktop notifications to your visitors even after they’ve left your website.